 You can find these migrations in the Database/Migrations folder.

-IdentityServer is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.
+The most flexible and standards-compliant OpenID Connect and OAuth framework for ASP.NET Core.

-Two more migrations were added to complete the persistence ready for IdentityServer:
+Two more migrations were added to complete the persistence setup required by IdentityServer:

 1